05 Sep What can Technology do in Africa: Looking at the Tools and Challenges

 While the panelists said they did not have “packages” available (to which we all laughed), they all offered to provide opportunities for YALI fellows to engage and learn from them.
 Many even said they would open up internship opportunities for this cohort and others willing to learn.

-This is the great news!
+This is great news!
 Though challenges abound in developing a technology-enabled Africa, sharing resources, talent, and tools is one way to leverage each other for maximum impact.

 This recap was written by Bridget Boakye.